EluciusFTW/SpectreCoff/README.md

 SpectreCoff is organized in modules which mirror the features of _Spectre.Console_.
 It also contains an additional module exposing the capabilities of _Dumpify_.
 The source code for the nuget package can be found in the subfolder `/src/spectrecoff/`.

+### Modules
 For a list of all modules available, [see here](docs/modules.md).
 But before checking them out, we advise to read the remainder of this section.

 ### Output Payloads
-An important abstraction is the `OutputPayload` type, which is a discriminated union type of all the things that can be sent to the console.
+An important abstraction in _SpectreCoff_ is the `OutputPayload` type, which is a discriminated union type of all the things that can be sent to the console.
 As a consequence, any act of producing output in _SpectreCoff_ looks like this:
 ```fs
 payload |> toConsole
 ```